Student listening at a Career Services event

 Employer Diversity Recruitment Guidelines

-University of San Francisco (USF) ranks 1st in the nation for its student diversity and is among the best colleges for veterans according to the U.S. News & World Report, 2022.
+The University of San Francisco (USF) was ranked number one in the nation for campus diversity by the U.S. News & World Report in 2025.

 USF’s students and alumni come from 50 states and more than 100 countries.
 Grew up in more than 25 faith traditions.
 Speak 49 languages.
 Represent the full range of race and ethnicity, gender identity, sexual identity, socioeconomic background, and political beliefs.